Is my child ready for preschool maths?

 It's a question many parents ask themselves when they watch their young ones grow up and start taking an interest in the world around them.

 Is it too early to start with a program for maths?
 Is choosing a proper maths program to follow too much pressure for them?
 How do you know when it's the right time to get started on such a complex subject?
+And how do you implement tactile learning to keep learning fun and engaging for their young minds?

 Some parents know straight away.
 If you've got a child that is already starting to count numbers aloud and start adding up simple objects around the home, you're ready to get started straight away.